 How do you get a construction job in Melbourne?

-Finding construction work is best achieved through Gumtree.com.au, otherwise, word-of-mouth can be very effective in this industry for getting ongoing work – ie: being referred to by friends or colleagues.
+Gumtree.com.au is a good place to find construction work.
+Otherwise, word-of-mouth can be very effective in this industry for getting ongoing work – ie: being referred to by friends or colleagues.

 Say what you will about cleaning, but it’s a necessary part of life.
-Work as sanitation attendants in places such as shopping centres, office buildings, stations, and airports, is always going.
-The pay normally starts at $30AUD p/h and attracts a lot of immigrant and local workers alike.
+Work as sanitation attendants is always going in places such as shopping centres, office buildings, stations, and airport.
+The pay normally starts at $30AUD p/h and attracts a lot of immigrants and local workers alike.

 The best time to get a job in cleaning